- Last Updated: 1.18.17

 - Hepatitis B vaccine protects against hepatitis B, which is spread person to person through blood and other body fluids.
 Hepatitis B, also known as yellow jaundice, is a serious liver disease that can cause liver cancer.
 The vaccine is recommended for individuals whose lifestyle or occupation puts them at risk: health care workers, world travelers, individuals with multiple sex partners and IV drug users.

 - Shingles vaccine protects against shingles, a painful skin rash often accompanied with blisters.
 Shingles is also called herpes zoster.
 A shingles rash usually appears on one side of the face or body and lasts from 2 to 4 weeks.
 Its main symptom is pain, which can be quite severe.
 Shingles is caused by the varicella zoster virus, the same virus that causes chickenpox.
 Only someone who had a case of chickenpox or received chickenpox vaccine can get shingles.
 The virus stays in the body and can reappear many years later to cause a case of shingles.
 Shingles vaccine is recommended for adults 60 years of age and older and is administered in a single dose.
 Shingles Vaccination

 Where do I go for immunizations?

 Ask your family doctor about vaccines.
 If you do not have a doctor, call the Anne Arundel County Department of Health.
-Some adult immunizations are available by appointment or through scheduled walk-in clinics at area health centers.
+Immunizations are available by appointment at area health centers.
 Restrictions may apply due to availability of funding.
 Call the health center closest to you.